Last updated on February 21st, 2020 at 02:47 pm

 British Columbia Incorporation

 The B.C.
 Provincial examiners are proactive at reviewing and accepting business names within their jurisdiction.
 The NUANS report is not mandatory, although recommended, for viewing within this jurisdiction.
 The British Columbia government has their own “name reservation” requirement within B.C.’s own system.
 You can provide up to 3 names for review, and the Province determines which name, in order of preference, they will accept for incorporation.
-When the incorporation is complete, the business name has name protection solely within the jurisdiction of British Columbia.
+When the B.C. incorporation is complete, the business name has name protection solely within the jurisdiction of British Columbia.

 When incorporating your business in the specific Province or Territory your business will operate within, your business name will be protected within that Province or Territory.